hexa-decim8/heat/growing/grow_tips.md

 ## Pests
 Moving your plants outdoors comes with the risk of pest infestation.
 Depending on where you live, the pests may be different and may threaten different parts of your plants.
-Luckily, there are ways to deal with unwanted critters.
+Luckily, there are ways to deal with some common unwanted critters.

 ### Aphids
 One of the most common pests in my zone (4a) are aphids.
 If you see a number of small insects crawling on the leaves, they may be small and green.
-Aphids
+Aphids tend to cluster on leaves and are noticable on the top of the leaf when you look at your plants.
+If you see one though, there's likely going to be a lot more.
+More than likely, many more will be found when you flip the leaf over and check underneith.

+If you have aphids, don't worry.
+They aren't difficult to get rid of and a little neem oil or other natural pesticide will probably do the trick.
+This year I used a standard organic pest control oil that I got at my local ACE hardware store that cleared the aphid problem right up without being too chemically heavy-handed on the plants or their fruit.

 ## Pollination/Cross Pollination
+Pollination is another step you'll need to be aware of if you want to maximize the yield of your plants.
+Natural pollination will be happening regularly to your plants as the growing year goes on, but it never hurts to help the process out a little.
+When your plant starts to show blooms (small flowers) dab a fingertip into the blossom to help mix the plant's pollen back into the bloom.
+This will fertilize the blossom and, a pepper will soon start to grow if all of the conditions remain right for fruiting.

 ## Pepper Harvesting